arashstk/Carrent/README.md

-# pc
+Car rent project
-Car rent projectThis is a project for Chas Academy.
+This is a project for Chas Academy.
 I have used WAMP64 and MYSQL